facebookresearch/schedule_free/README.md

 We provide several Schedule-Free optimizer implementations:
 - `SGDScheduleFree` and `SGDScheduleFreeReference`: Schedule-free variants of SGD
 - `AdamWScheduleFree` and `AdamWScheduleFreeReference`: Schedule-free variants of AdamW
-- `RAdamScheduleFree`: Schedule-free variant of RAdam, which eliminates the need for both learning rate scheduling and warmup setting
+- `RAdamScheduleFree`: Schedule-free variant of RAdam, which eliminates the need for both learning rate scheduling and warmup (implementation community contributed)
 - Experimental `ScheduleFreeWrapper` to combine with other optimizers

 `ScheduleFreeReference` versions have a simplified implementation, but which use more memory.
 There are also `ScheduleFreeClosure` versions which can be used with PyTorch's optimizer step closures.